 Can I eat the seeds of a honeydew?

-Yes, you can eat the seeds, but they are bitter and contrast to the sweet taste of honeydew.
+Yes, you can eat the seeds, but they are bitter and contrast with the sweet taste of honeydew.
 Some people eat honeydew seeds roasted, such as roasting pumpkin seeds.
 It’s delicious and nutritious!

 Can honeydew be eaten raw?

-Yes, honeydew is eaten raw, but some people cook it for a sweet, tangier taste.
+Yes, honeydew is eaten raw, but some people cook it for a sweeter, tangier taste.
 But what I enjoy most is eating it straight or putting it in a salad.

-You can serve this fruit as an independent snack like you serve watermelon.
+You can serve this fruit as an independent snack like you would serve watermelon.

 Can I freeze honeydew?